rcgray/free-genai-bootcamp-2025/opea-comps/docs/Action-Plan.md

    - Ensure the service is running with `curl http://localhost:8888/health`
    - Check for port conflicts using `netstat -tulpn | grep 8888`

+4. **Streamlit issues**:
+   - Make sure you have all required dependencies installed (`uv sync`)
+   - Check Streamlit logs for any error messages
+   - Ensure the backend is running before starting Streamlit

 ## Notes

 ### Priority Levels